I LOVE COFFEE….

 I WANT MY BOOKS TO BE PERFECT!

 I’m a member of the Alliance of Independent Authors (ALLi), and like other ALLi members, I put a lot of effort into perfecting my books.
 I want readers to enjoy my fast-paced thrillers, not be distracted by typos.
-I owe huge thanks to the readers who gave me feedback on my drafts, and Katharine D’Souza, who edited The Bride’s Trail and The Vodka Trail.
+I owe huge thanks to the readers who gave me feedback on my drafts, and Katharine D’Souza, who edited The Bride’s Trail, The Vodka Trail and The Grass Trail.

 VODKA HAS INSPIRED ME – AS HAS OFFICE LIFE.